openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 -	The general affinity “rule of thumb” is to keep computationally-intensive kernels on the accelerator, and "glue" (or helper) kernels on the CPU.
 Notice that this includes the granularity considerations.
 For example, running some (custom) activation on the CPU would result in too many conversions.

--	It is advised to do <a href="#analyzing-hetero-execution">performance analysis</a> to determine “hotspot” kernels, which should be the first candidates for offloading.
+-	It is advised to do <a href="#analyzing-heterogeneous-execution">performance analysis</a> to determine “hotspot” kernels, which should be the first candidates for offloading.
 At the same time, it is often more efficient to offload some reasonably sized sequence of kernels, rather than individual kernels, to minimize scheduling and other runtime overhead.

--	Notice that GPU can be busy with other tasks (like rendering).
+-	Notice that the GPU can be busy with other tasks (like rendering).
 Similarly, the CPU can be in charge for the general OS routines and other application threads (see <a href="#note-on-app-level-threading">Note on the App-Level Threading</a>).
-Also, a high interrupt rate due to many subgraphs can raise the frequency of the one device and drag the frequency of another down.
+Also, a high interrupt rate due to many subgraphs can raise the frequency of the device and drag dpwm the frequency of another.

 -	Device performance can be affected by dynamic frequency scaling.
 For example, running long kernels on both devices simultaneously might eventually result in one or both devices stopping use of the Intel&reg; Turbo Boost Technology.
 This might result in overall performance decrease, even comparing to single-device scenario.